-ART 132, 133 Intermediate Pottery (5, 5)
+ART 132, 133

+Intermediate Ceramics (5, 5)

-Further development of pottery techniques: hand-building and/or wheel-thrown forms, glazing, and firing.
-Cone 10 stoneware will be used.
+Further development of ceramic techniques: hand-built and/or wheel-thrown forming techniques, more advanced glazing and decorative techniques.
+Theory and practice in kiln loading and firing will be covered as part of 133.